 The CSWH Expansion Area and LA-2 disposal sites would not achieve an elevation above water level and would not become a source of erosion.
-The rock dike that would be developed as part of the proposed Eelgrass Habitat Area would extend above the water surface but would not be a potential source of future erosion related impacts.
+The rock dike that would be developed as part of the proposed Eelgrass Habitat Area would extend above the water surface but would not be a potential source of future erosion-related impacts.
 After the CDF at the Berths 243-245 disposal site and the new land area at the Northwest Slip achieve elevations above water level, the exposed sediments could be affected by erosion and sedimentation processes, however, potential impacts would be minimized by implementing existing regulatory requirements, including preparation and implementation of a SWPPP and implementation of applicable erosion/sedimentation control BMPs.
-With implementation would not be cumulatively considerable.
+With implementation of these regulatory requirements, impacts of Alternative 1 related to erosion and sedimentation would not be cumulatively considerable.